chevah/geck/content/python.rst

   why the exception was added.

 * Use named parameters for calling methods.
-This will reduce future refactoring effort.
+This will reduce future refactoring efforts.

-* If a method or class initialization / constructor method has more than 1 argument always use named parameters for calling that method.
+* If a method or class initialization / constructor method has more than 1 argument, always use named parameters for calling that method.

-* Try to use single quotes for string.
+* Try to use single quotes for strings.
 This will make it easier to generate quoted text for UI or HTML.

 YES